waseemingly/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 #### Import clients' details : `import-client`

-Takes in a CSV file and populates the internal list of clients if the file is formatted correctly.
+Reads a CSV file and populates the addressbook with the clients provided.

-Format: `import-client [FILENAME]`
+**Format:** `import-client [FILENAME]`

+**Constraints:**
-* Note that the CSV file has to be in the same folder as the JAR file for the command to function correctly.
+1. The CSV file has to be in the same folder as the JAR file for the command to function correctly.
-* The CSV file has to strictly follow the column header names and order for the import to function appropriately.
+2. The CSV file has to strictly follow the column header names and order (given in the example).
+   The entire command will abort if any of column headers do not follow the given format.
-* The command will abort if any of the rows have invalid data format
+3. `NAME` and `PROJECT_NAME` fields for clients to be added via the import feature have the same constraints as the [`add-client` command constrainsts](#add-client).
+The entire command will abort if any of the rows have invalid values that do not comply with given constraints.

+**Optional Fields:**
+While the `PROJECT` column header is compulsory, it is an optional fields, where values (corresponding to the client to be added) under this column can be empty.
+  * If values under the `PROJECT` column are empty, corresponding clients will be added with no projects assigned to them, like the [`add-client` command](#add-client).

-* Example of valid CSV:
+Example of valid CSV:
 ```
 Name, Contact Number, Email, Address, Role, Organisation, Document, Projects,
 Mahi,87554321,mahi@u.com,utown,HR,Google,docs.google.com/abd,AndroidApp,ProjectB